Schedule Annual Maintenance

 American Waterworks is your local source for professional basement waterproofing contractors in the area.
-In Minnesota, Iowa, and Wisconsin, we serve Minneapolis, Rochester, Saint Paul and all surrounding areas.
+We provide sump pumps, dehumidifiers, egress windows, and more throughout Minnesota, North Dakota, Iowa, and Wisconsin in Minneapolis, Fargo, Rochester and all surrounding areas.
 For a FREE wet basement repair quote, call or contact us online today!

-It's important to know how flooding starts in basements to prevent future problems.
-These are some of the most common ways for basement flooding to begin:
+From cracked basement walls to leaky egress windows, it's important to know how flooding starts in basements to prevent future problems.
+These are some of the most common ways for the basement flooding to begin:

 Flooding through the basement wall-floor joint: The most common way basement water leaks into a home is through the basement wall-floor joint.
 Stop the water right at the point where it's causing the problem - along the perimeter of the basement floor.